JPADN/hybrid_kemtls_tests/README.md

 There are three programs: `launch_server`, `launch_client`, `gobench`, `generate_root`

 The first step is to create a Root CA to be used by the server and the client.
-For that, the `generate_cert.go` will be used.
+For that, the `generate_root.go` will be used.

 <br/>